bibinsees/Hack_DB_bank/README.md

 # Hack_DB_bank
 Creating an AI Onboarding Assistant to streamline the integration of new employees into an organization.
+The tool will automate responses to common queries about company policies, procedures, and technical setup.
+Its goal is to reduce the time and effort required from both newcomers and existing employees involved in onboarding, by efficiently guiding newcomers and redirecting questions to the appropriate personnel.